Skip to main content

 • You are concerned about STIs (sexually transmitted infections)

-During a diagnosis, a doctor or healthcare provider may ask about your medical history, sexual activity, and medications you are currently taking.
+During a diagnosis, a healthcare provider may ask about your medical history, sexual activity, and medications you are currently taking.
 They may also perform a pelvic exam and take a sample of vaginal discharge to pinpoint the cause of your symptoms.
 After determining the cause of the infection, a healthcare provider can recommend an effective treatment plan tailored to your symptoms.